Kim Kyung Hee was the sister of Kim Jong Il

-Kim Kyung Hee is the sister of Kim Jong Il, the North Korean leader who died a little more than three years ago and left his son in power.
+Kim Kyung Hee was the sister of Kim Jong Il, the North Korean leader who died three years ago and left his son in power.

 Before his execution, he was described as the second-most powerful figure in North Korea.

-But the young leader turned his back on Jang in spectacular fashion, having him executed on charges that he tried to overthrow the government.
+But the young leader turned his back on Jang in spectacular fashion late last year, having him executed on charges that he tried to overthrow the government.